ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 Nevertheless, depending on the application, the protocol messages may become larger than the available frame size thus resulting in fragmentation and, in resource constrained networks such as IEEE 802.15.4 where throughput is limited, fragment loss can trigger costly retransmissions.

 It is recommended to prevent 6LoWPAN fragmentation, since it involves an error-prone datagram reassembly.
+To limit the size of the CoAP payload, this document specifies the requirements on implementing CoAP options Block1 and Block2 (see {{message-bindings}}).

 ## Delayed Responses